Master in Religious Studies Programs in Salt Lake City

-Master’s in Religious Studies programs in Salt Lake Citycould introduce students to an interdisciplinary and dynamic curriculum.
+Master’s in Religious Studies programs could introduce students to an interdisciplinary and dynamic curriculum.
 Religious studies courses often draw content from the humanities and social sciences, and may include the study of one or more world religions.
 Often presented in seminar-style format, students might engage in reflective and analytic thought and conversation.

 The types of courses one takes are often linked to a specific program focus.
 General religious studies courses could span elements of politics, sociology, psychology, philosophy and anthropology.
 Some examples are listed below.i